mbg-unsw/hdat9400/README.md

 A 45-minute lecture discussing the size of different kinds of health datasets, the performance characteristics of different data processing technologies, and introducing the concept of algorithmic time complexity.

-To be delivered on 19 October 2021.
+Delivered on 19 October 2021.

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]